 Edit the contents of your letter first.
 Fix the grammar and spelling second.

 When editing your motivation letter, remember the assignment.
-You’re trying to convince the reader to give you an opportunity — you’re not telling your life story.
+Focus on convincing the reader to give you an opportunity rather than telling your life story.
 Make sure every sentence supports your main message.
-If something feels repetitive or off-topic, cut it.

 4.2 Average rating